-At eight o’clock spectators began streaming into the hall in top hats and tails, and long muslin gowns and matching turbans knotted in the distinct Martinique fashion.
+At eight o’clock, spectators arrived in top hats and tails and long muslin gowns and turbans knotted in the distinct Martinique fashion.
+While the musicians were warming up their instruments, a murmur of anticipation rose up to the private box seat where Emilie sat with Lucien and his younger sister, Violette.

 Emilie was brimming with excitement.
-She hadn’t been to the theater in years, not since her father’s plantation “Domaine Solitude” started to lose money.
-While the musicians warmed up their instruments, a murmur of anticipation rose up from the audience to the private box seat where Emilie sat with Lucien and his younger sister, Violette.

 She smoothed out her muslin gown and gazed at her surroundings.
+This was her first trip to the theater in years.
+It was considered an unnecessary luxury ever since her father’s plantation, Domaine Solitude, started to lose money.
 The concert hall was even more splendid than she remembered.
 It shimmered like a golden Fabergé egg.
 The chandelier glowed, spreading warm light over the frescoes that adorned the ceiling.
-The sight of it took her breath away.
-She could scarcely believe how she, the daughter of a modest cocoa planter, had captured the heart of the richest sugar planter on the island.
+Gazing over at Lucien, her heart swelled with pride.
+She could scarcely believe how she, the daughter of a modest cocoa planter, had captured the heart of the richest sugar planter in Martinique.

-The lights went down and the play began.
+The lights went down, and the play began.
 The audience watched with rapt attention, including Emilie, whose eyes scarcely left the stage.
 Even Lucien, who normally grew bored after only a few minutes, seemed to be enjoying himself.

-The chandelier swayed and tinkled.
-The building shook; and the floor vibrated beneath their feet.
-Someone cried out and the actors looked around in confusion.
-When a piece of scenery fell on the stage, they shrieked and ran back-stage.
-And then, to everyone’s horror, a marble statue fell into the audience and a woman’s piercing scream gave rise to mass commotion.
+In the midst of her turmoil, a great rumbling noise filled the hall.
+The chandelier swayed, and the entire theater shook.
+Panic erupted in the audience.
+The rumbling noise grew louder, and the shaking intensified.
+The actors looked around in confusion.
+When a piece of scenery fell midstage, they shrieked and ran backstage in terror.
+And then, to everyone’s horror, a marble statue fell into the audience, giving rise to mass panic.

-The horses whinnied and reared and the elderly West Indian driver struggled to control them.
+The horses whinnied and reared, and the elderly West Indian driver struggled to control them.
 “Ho!
-Ho!” he cried, as he pulled on the reins.
-Emilie feared the ground would split open beneath them and swallow them up.
-Even Lucien looked frightened.
-Outside, the gas lamps swayed and roof tiles smashed to the ground as people rushed down the Rue Victor Hugo toward the cathedral, crossing themselves and uttering prayers out loud.
+Ho!” he cried, pulling on the reins.
+Emilie feared the ground would split open beneath them, swallowing them up.
+Even Lucien looked terrified.
+The gas lamps swayed, and roof tiles smashed to the ground.
+A swarm of people hurried past their carriage on their way to the cathedral, crossing themselves and uttering prayers out loud.

-The driver cracked his whip and the carriage continued over the stone bridge that crossed the Rivière Roxelane, and then proceeded north for several miles until they crossed the Rivière Blanche before turning west onto a dirt road bounded by coconut palms and bamboo that led to the tiny hamlet of Saint-Philomène where Emilie’s plantation “Solitude” was located.
-As they climbed the western slopes of Mont Pelée, an ominous smell filled the air.
-It was not the burning kind of smell, like the occasional fumes that drifted down from the Guérin Sugar Factory across the savannah, but a different kind of smell, like rotten eggs.
+The driver cracked his whip, and the horses trotted across the stone bridge that crossed the rivière Roxelane and then proceeded north for several miles along the coast before turning east onto a dirt road bounded by coconut palms and bamboo that led to the tiny hamlet of Saint-Philomène, where Emilie’s father’s plantation was located.
+As they climbed the western slopes of Mount Pelée, an ominous smell filled the air.
+It was not a burning kind of smell, like the occasional fumes that drifted down from the Guérin sugar factory across the savannah, but a different kind of smell, like rotten eggs.
 Emilie pressed her handkerchief to her nose and mouth.
-Lucien slipped his arm over her shoulders but she tensed and moved further away.
-As the carriage made its way down the dirt road bounded by dense vegetation an uncomfortable silence followed during which time Emilie pondered her dilemma.
+Lucien slipped his arm over her shoulders, but she again stiffened at his touch.
+As the carriage made its way down the dirt road, an uncomfortable silence followed, during which time Emilie pondered her dilemma.
 She had to find a way to break off her engagement without causing a scandal.
 But it would not be easy.
 No young woman of her social class had ever broken an engagement and survived the resulting gossip and slander.
 The scandal would crush her parents and brand her a social outcast.
 Her mind raced as she searched for a solution, but it seemed hopeless.
-She gazed up at the summit of Mont Pelée, an ominous film of clouds blotted out the moon, reducing her world to utter darkness.
+She gazed up at the summit of Mount Pelée, but an ominous film of clouds blotted out the moon, reducing her world to utter darkness.